cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

   # Enable sudo for users in the 'wheel' group
   security.sudo = {
     enable = true;
-    wheelNeedsPassword = true;  # Optional: require a password for sudo.
-Set as false to allow passwordless sudo or if you not set a password for the admin user.
+    wheelNeedsPassword = false;  # Optional: Requires a password to be entered for the sudo command.
+Set to true if you choose to create the admin user with a password.
   };
 }
 ```